A Japanese-style blouse: I sew the Chagall blouse "les patronnes" in Japanese fabrics

 By sewing Chagall, you will learn to:

 Chagall is classified by the brand "Les patronnes" as intermediate level.
-For my part, I find that Chagall can be sewn by a resourceful and/or motivated beginner.
+For my part, I think Chagall can be sewn by a resourceful and/or motivated beginner.

 Cutting the ties